 According to Danish work regulations and regulations in other parts of Europe, the general rule is that a public holiday is a working day.
 The individual employee must thus work in the usual way on public holidays and is not, as a rule, entitled to absence, paid leave or separate payment for shifts on public holidays.

-Thus, the right to take leave on public holidays is not regulated by Danish law, but can, however, be stated in collective agreements, individual agreements, personnel policies, etc. TimePlan keeps track of all of this when you do shift planning and time registration in the program.
-TimePlan automatically calculates allowances for work on holidays and also keeps track of absences.
+Thus, the right to take leave on public holidays is not regulated by law, but can, however, be stated in collective agreements, individual agreements, personnel policies, etc. All this is important to be aware of when you plan and manage your workforce.

 However, the starting point can be deviated from, and in this case this will be stated in the collective agreements.

-Want to know more about the rules for holidays in the retail agreement, the free choice agreement and the hotel agreement?
+Want to know more about the rules for holidays in the Danish retail agreement, the free choice agreement and the hotel agreement?